-The speeches also transformed French politics, I think, for the next decade and they posed the crucial question of how this crisis will affect class struggle in a country where class consciousness and activity has been high these last years.
+The epidemic in France has already claimed 2 000 lives, and it is early days yet.
+Two presidential speeches, Thursday 12th March and Monday 16th March, have transformed life in France, closing school, universities, non-essential shops, parks, cinemas, restaurants and so on.
+The speeches also transformed French politics, I think, for the next decade, and they posed the crucial question of how this crisis will affect class struggle in a country where class consciousness and activity have been high these last years.
 This is a once-in-a-lifetime test for the capitalist state, but also for anticapitalists.

 Macron has understood the extent and the depth of the present sanitary crisis and of the economic slump which will follow.
 He is positioning himself as a reliable representative of the medium-term interests of French capitalists.
 He is finding huge sums of money he had said did not exist, mostly to prop up companies, but occasionally to help workers and their families.

 Shaken by the stock market crash and the real risk of incredibly high mortality from the virus, which could threaten social stability, particularly in a country where workers are used to fighting back and Yellow Vest demonstrations and riots have marked the last year, Macron took some radical decisions.
-No-one is to leave home without having printed and signed a document saying where they are going and why, and there is only a short list of acceptable reasons.
-Shops are closed except food, health and tobacco.
-Cafés and restaurants, funerals and weddings are not allowed.
+No-one is to leave home without having printed and signed a document saying where they are going and why, and there is only a very short list of acceptable reasons.
+Funerals and weddings are not allowed.

-Macron announced the setting up of an army camp hospital in the worst hit region, but is doing far less than what is needed.
-Almost nothing for the homeless (some timid measure to requisition some hotel rooms in Paris), no measures to help people in prisons, no massive requisition of the industry necessary to produce ventilators, masks, gel, gloves and other necessities.
+Macron is doing far less than what is needed.
+Very little was announced for the homeless, for prisoners and for refugees in detention centres.
+No massive requisition of the industry necessary to produce ventilators, masks, gel, gloves and other necessities.
 Indeed, no figures at all for what will be spent on the health system as it comes under tremendous strain.
+At the end of March, as hospitals are stretched to the absolute limit, it is clear that the government is doing only a quarter of what is needed.

-More surprisingly, for those who had not understood the depth of this crisis, was Macron’s announcement that all the neoliberal reforms in progress are to be suspended.
-This includes pausing the vicious attack on pensions which has led to more powerful strikes than we have seen here for decades. (see previous articles here).
+More surprisingly, for those who had not understood the depth of this crisis, was Macron’s announcement on March 16th that all the neoliberal reforms in progress are to be suspended.
+This includes pausing the vicious attack on pensions which has led to more powerful strikes than we have seen here for decades. (see previous articles here : https://www.theleftberlin.com/john-mullen).
 It also includes stopping harsh reforms of unemployment benefits and a radically Thatcherite all-out attack on universities, against which resistance was growing.

 Macron has plenty of political difficulties too.
 It is becoming clear that he could have announced a lockdown and other measures weeks earlier.
 The Minister for Health, Agnès Buzyn, who was moved to a different role in mid-February, has now revealed that she warned the government at the end of January of “the tidal wave” which was coming, saying the municipal election campaigns should have been cancelled.